 The resulting conflict between the two political leaders led to what’s known as the National Schism – a political split between Parliament and the Monarchy that continued much to the Kingdom’s disadvantage for decades.
 On the 26 September 1916 with the support of many Greek officers in Macedonia Venizelos declared a “revolutionary government” in Thessaloniki and placed the Greek army under its control.
 The monarchy was sidelined.

 By June 1917 King Constantine was forced to abdicate the throne and departed in exile with Queen Sofia and the Crown Prince.
 Prince Alexander, a younger son, assumed the throne.
 Parliament under Eleftherios Venizelos declared war on the Central Powers.

 At the first battle at Lake Dorian, 1917, on the eastern flank of the Macedonian Front, an attempted Bulgarian offensive was stopped.
 As 1917 drew to a close Greece was in political turmoil, the Western Front was at a stalemate, but the Macedonian Front had held.
 Yet the cemeteries, the marble fields of Greece, were expanding with ever increasing numbers of Greek, British, Serbian and French dead young men – a lost generation.

-Disclaimer: I want to thank the Thessaloniki Tourism Organization, the Municipalities of Serres and Kilkis, and Sofia Bournatzi of PASS PARTOUT Tourism Marketing, DMC for their sponsorship and assistance in preparation of this article.
-The conclusion will be written when I return to Macedonia in 2018.
+Special Thanks: Thessaloniki Tourism Organization, the Municipalities of Serres and Kilkis, and Sofia Bournatzi of PASS PARTOUT Tourism Marketing, DMC for their sponsorship and assistance in preparation of this article.

 Pass Partout, Thessaloniki and Kilkis have made an impressive video summarizing key events along the Macedonian Front: https://www.youtube.com/watch?v=8L8ELTKTAyk